 The warehouse is heated only with mechanical ventilation.
 Mixed systems are used: air heating with heat recovery for operational areas and water heating systems for office premises.
 Heated water is provided from local heating plant with highly efficient boiler.
 Cooling relies on split systems and is provided for office premises only (less than 5% of the building).
 All systems are linked to BMS.

-The certification strategy relied on improvement of local biodiversity, which was particular challenging as the amount of built up areas increased significantly during project realisation.
+The certification strategy relied on the improvement of local biodiversity, which was particular challenging as the amount of built up areas increased significantly during project realisation.
 A Biodiversity management plan was created based on a local Biodiversity Management Strategy.

-“Radius Group is proud to be the first developer of high quality warehouse properties in the Russian Federation to adopt the BREEAM certification standard.
+Christopher van Riet, CEO, Radius Group said “Radius Group is proud to be the first developer of high quality warehouse properties in the Russian Federation to adopt the BREEAM certification standard.
 We believe implementing quality development practices and increasing transparency as regards to defining class A+ for the Russian market will serve to improve our marketplace.
 Radius adopted the BREEAM certification standard as it is aligned to our desire to act responsibly in all our activities.
 The BREEAM certification process inspires our organization to continuously improve our real estate as we demonstrate value and sustainability our customers.
 Our investors and customers understand and value the commercial benefits that sustainability can bring in terms of acting responsibly within the community, achieving lower costs of operations, anticipating future increased regulations and energy prices, facilitation of increased staff productivity and overall satisfaction amongst stakeholders.
 In addition, our commitment to BREEAM is aligned to the corporate sustainable purchasing policies of our multinational companies who required modern facilities to support their business operations in emerging markets.”